-Remember that a search engine listing is still an advertisement, so we must get our marketing dialled in along with our SEO.
+Remember that a search engine listing is still an advertisement, so we must get our marketing in there along with our SEO.
 And, as it so happens, engagement with your listing can have a positive impact on your rankings, so *shock horror* doing good marketing is also good for your SEO.

 Plumber | Plumbing | Plumber Company | Emergency Plumber Company

 Your page titles should include your keywords but not at the expense of readability or clickability (if that is even a real word).

 When we are happy with our titles, the other component to consider is our meta description.
 Again, this should be editable in your website’s CMS.